endlessm/chromium-browser/tools/gn/docs/reference.md

     bar.cpp
     baz.cpp

-  The dependency walk can be limited by using the "walk_keys".
+  The dependency walk can be limited by using the 'walk_keys'.
 This is a list of labels that should be included in the walk.
 All labels specified here should also be in one of the deps lists.
-These keys act as barriers, where the walk will only recurse into targets listed here.
+These keys act as barriers, where the walk will only recurse into the targets listed.
 An empty list in all specified barriers will end that portion of the walk.

     group("a") {